Estimated Read Time: 4 minutes

-While it may be tempting to inflate your salary in the hopes of securing a higher compensation package, lying about how much money you earn in a current or previous role is not a good idea.
+While it may be tempting to inflate your salary in the hopes of securing a higher compensation package, lying about your current salary in a job interview is not a good idea.
 Here’s why.

 Facts don’t lie

-If you lie about your recent salary you may get caught during these three stages of the recruitment process:
+If you lie about your current salary you may get caught during these three stages of the recruitment process:

 You may prematurely disqualify yourself

 Creating an inflated salary may cost you future job offers.
 If your inflated salary for example exceeds the market rate, prospective employers may pass you over as a candidate because you’re deemed as too expensive.

 Equally, lying about how much money you earn may also signal to an employer that you are worth more than the actual skills and experience that you bring to the table.
 This heightens employers’ expectations of you, and may lead to disappointment later on when you cannot deliver – decreasing your likelihood of successful career progress within the company.